santiagomosca/portfolio-dev/portfolio/content/posts/soms.md

 [![tiny]({filename}/img/soms.png)]({filename}/img/soms.png)
 This project applies the Self-Organising Maps (SOM) machine learning technique to Scottish deprivation data from Edinburgh.
 SOMs offer insights that can't be explored or displayed with the linear deprivation indices.
 I used the **kohonen package** within the software **RStudio**.
 Code can be found in my [GitHub repository](https://github.com/liviajakob/self-organising-maps/).

+I think the data exploration etchnique SOMs is a very powerful technique to analyse spatial data, especially when the data is multi-dimensional.

 Read more about Self-organising maps for spatial data in my [blog post](http://www.geo-blog.com/soms-for-geographical-data/).

 ## What are SOMs?